andrewctam/redis-clone/COMMANDS.md

     - Performs num commands and returns the time taken in ms.
 - `flushall`
     - Deletes all keys.

 ## Basic Cache
 - `get key`
     - Returns the value of key, or "(NIL)" if no value is found.
 - `set key value`
     - Sets key to value.
     - Returns "SUCCESS" or "FAILURE" depending on if the operation was successful.
+- `rename key newkey`
+    - Renames a key to newkey.
+    - Returns "SUCCESS", or "FAILURE" if key is not found.
 - `del key [keys ...]`
     - Deletes the entries at the specified keys.
 Returns the number of keys that were removed.
 - `exists key [keys ...]`